bottlepy/bottle-inject/README.rst

 ::

     # Python 2
-    def func(name = inject('param', 'name'),
+    def func(name = inject('param', key='value'),
-             file = inject('file', 'upload')):
+             file = inject('file', field='upload')):
         pass

     # Python 3
-    def func(name: inject('param', 'name'),
+    def func(name: inject('param', key='name'),
-             file: inject('file', 'upload')):
+             file: inject('file', field='upload')):
         pass

+TODO: Describe the difference between implicit (non-annotated) and explicit (annotated with ``inject()``) injection points.
+In short: If a resolver is missing, explicit injection points will fail immediately while implcit injection points only fail if they are actually resolved.

 TODO: You can disable the injection into unannotized arguments (maybe).

 Recursive Dependency Injection
 ------------------------------
-TODO: Describe recursive injection (injecting stuff into providers and resolvers).
+TODO: Describe recursive injection (injecting stuff into providers and resolvers), which already works.

 Default injection points
 ------------------------

-The plugin comes with a set pre-defined providers.
+The plugin comes with a set of pre-defined providers.
 You can use them right away, or unregister them if you don't want them.

 =================  =========================  =====  ===============================================
 Injection Points   Type                       Scope  Description